 \subsection{Discussion and open problems}

-We finish the introduction with a brief discussion of various limitations of our results; we use these as an opportunity to point out some open problems.
+We finish the introduction with a brief discussion of various limitations of our results; we use this as an opportunity to point out some open problems.

 \podsekce{Free and periodic boundary conditions} As noted before Theorem~\ref{thm:Cheeger}, our results on the Cheeger constant are limited to the quantity~$\widetilde\Phi_{\mbC^n}$, which includes the edges ``sticking out'' of~$\rmB_\infty(n)$.
-Conjecture~\ref{con1} is instead formulated for ``free'' boundary conditions (no edges sticking out) but one can also take periodic boundary conditions (edges that ``stick out'' connect to vertices on the opposite side of the box).
-A question is thus whether these cases can be resolved as well.
+Conjecture~\ref{con1} is instead formulated for ``free'' boundary conditions (no edges sticking out), but one can also take periodic boundary conditions (edges that ``stick out'' connect to vertices on the opposite side of the box).
+A question is whether these cases can be resolved as well.
 The reduction to an isoperimetric problem in~$\R^2$ for the norm~$\beta_p$ should still be feasible; a difficult part is the analysis of the minimizers for the continuum isoperimetric problem.
 For $p=1$, the solution is half of the square (free b.c.) or a band around the torus (periodic b.c.).
-However, it is not at all clear how this changes once~$p$ is significantly lowered below~$1$.
+However, it is not at all clear how this changes once~$p$ is lowered significantly below~$1$.

 \podsekce{Regularity of minimizers} Related to the previous problem is the question of regularity of the norm~$\beta_p$ (beyond its continuity which is automatic) and thus also the regularity of the limiting curve.
-We believe that, as soon as $p\in(p_\cc(\Z^2),1)$, the limit shape is smooth and, in particular, has no cusps or flat portions.
-However, we do not have any good ideas how to prove this.
+In particular it is not clear whether $\hat{\gamma}_p$ may have cusps or flat portions.

 \podsekce{Near criticality} The limit shape is defined for all $p>p_\cc$, but not for $p_\cc$, for which there is no percolation.
 Notwithstanding, one is naturally interested in the behavior of the shape in the limit when $p\downarrow p_\cc$.
-In analog to the Ising model and super-critical percolation, we conjecture that the limit is the Euclidean circle.
+In analogy to the Ising model and super-critical percolation, we conjecture that the limit is the Euclidean ball.